More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

 - ICL - Why is the procedure popular with the military

 Dr. Robert Maloney performs implantable contact lens surgery on "The Doctors" TV Show

 A biocompatible lens, placed inside your eye, that never needs to be removed or cleaned.

-The surgery used to implant the lens is simple and painless: after completely numbing the eye, Dr. Maloney makes a tiny incision about 3mm long, just large enough to insert the ICL, a small, foldable, injectable lens.
+The surgery used to implant the lens is simple and painless: after completely numbing the eye, one of the doctors at The Maloney-Shamie Vision Institute will make a tiny incision about 3mm long, just large enough to insert the ICL, a small, foldable, injectable lens.
 Your eye heals rapidly.
 The result is excellent quality of vision – improved to 20/20 or better.
-Because implantation of the ICL does not require any structural alteration of the eye, Dr. Maloney finds that the results are predictable and very stable.
+Because implantation of the ICL does not require any structural alteration of the eye, Dr. Maloney and Dr. Shamie find that the results are predictable and very stable.